usnistgov/FIPS201/_FIPS201/system.md

 minimum requirements for the various activities that need to be performed within an operational PIV system.
 When implemented in accordance with this Standard, the PIV Card and derived PIV credentials support a suite of authentication mechanisms that can be used consistently across departments and agencies.
-The authenticated identity information can then be used as a basis for access control in various federal physical and logical access environments.
+The authenticated identity information can then be used as a basis for access control in physical and logical access environments.
 The following sections briefly discuss the functional components of the PIV system and the lifecycle activities of the PIV Card.

 ## 3.1 Functional Components {#s-3-1}

-An operational PIV system can be logically divided into the following three major subsystems:
+An operational PIV system can be divided into the following three major subsystems:

 PIV Front-End Subsystem
-: The PIV Card, card readers, biometric capture devices, and PIN input devices
+: The PIV Card, card readers, biometric capture devices, and PIN input devices,
     as well as any derived PIV credentials used by the PIV cardholder.
 The PIV cardholder interacts with these components to gain physical or logical access to the desired federal resource.